opensource4all/sqlite-jdbc/README_CEROD.md

 SQLITE-JDBC CEROD fork
 ========================================
 SQLite version used 3.39.3.
-This fork was updated with upstream as of 09/27/2022
+This fork was synched with the original (xerial/sqlite-jdbc) upstream as of 09/27/2022

 Why ?
 ====
-I made the changes pretty generic for those wishing to use the sqlite-jdbc project with the Cerod extention; but since cerod.c is commercial license (meaning, not free), it was not possible to reliably integrate it into the main project and I cancel my merge request.
+I wanted to run the sqlite-jdbc to access a sqlite3 DB that is compressed and encrypted with the CEROD extention (which is written in C.) I made the changes pretty generic for those wishing to use the xerial/sqlite-jdbc project with the CEROD extention; but since CEROD (cerod.c) is commercial license (meaning, not free), it was not possible to reliably integrate it into the main project xerial/sqlite-jdbc, so I canceled my merge request and decided to keep a fork and synch it with the upstream project from time to time.
-My plan is to keep this fork in sync with the upstream sqlite-jdbc.
-I will locally test it and keep the code up to date.

 How ?